Pakistan

 💶 Estimated Daily Budget

 If you’re staying in budget hotels, eating local food, and taking public transport, you can easily get by on €15–35 per day.
-Add more if you’re flying domestically or hiring private cars in the north.
+Add more if you’re flying domestically or hiring private drivers in the north.